Ford Ranger (Americas): Body design

 The second-generation Ranger saw major changes centered around the exterior, sharing no body panels with its predecessor.
 In line with the Aerostar and Explorer, the Ranger adopted more aerodynamic body contours, with flush-mounted door glass, a lower hoodline, taller and wider doors (exterior rain gutters were eliminated, in line with the Ford Taurus); sideview mirror brackets were eliminated.
 In a major departure from other compact pickup trucks, the cab was widened nearly three inches, matching the mid-size Dodge Dakota in width.

 The interior of the second-generation underwent a smaller degree of change (compared to the exterior).
-While the seats and door panels were new, the dashboard was nearly carryover from 1989-1992.
+While the seats and door panels were new, the dashboard was nearly carryover from 1989 to 1992.
 For 1994, the instrument panel saw the introduction of a six-digit odometer; the doors saw the addition of side impact guard beams.
 In a functional change, the 1994 Ranger adopted R134a Freon (CFC-free) air conditioning.

 For 1995, the Ranger underwent a mid-cycle revision for the exterior and interior.
-Distinguished by a revised grille (common for both rear-wheel drive and 4x4 Rangers), the 1995 Ranger shared its dashboard with the second-generation Explorer, with more ergonomic controls and a double DIN radio head unit.
+Distinguished by a revised grille (common for both rear-wheel drive and 4×4 Rangers), the 1995 Ranger shared its dashboard with the second-generation Explorer, with more ergonomic controls and a double DIN radio head unit.
 Alongside the introduction of a standard driver-side airbag, a power-operated driver seat became an option (for SuperCab Rangers).
-For 1996, a passenger side airbag was introduced as an option; to allow the use of a child safety seat, a key-operated lockout was supplied with the airbag option.
+For 1996, a passenger-side airbag was introduced as an option; to allow the use of a child safety seat, a key-operated lockout was supplied with the airbag option.

-As with the first generation, the second-generation Ranger was offered in three basic body styles: a standard cab with 6 or 7-foot bed lengths, or a SuperCab extended cab (with short bed).
+As with the first generation, the second-generation Ranger was offered in three basic body styles: a regular cab with 6- or 7-foot bed lengths, or a SuperCab extended cab (with short bed).
 In 1992, Ford introduced the first FlareSide bed for the Ranger with the Splash trim (see below); in 1996, the FlareSide bed became an option for all short-bed Rangers.
-In a break from its predecessor, rear-wheel drive and 4x4 Rangers were fitted with different grille designs, with a 6-hole design for 2WD models; 4x4 models were given a single-slot design.
+In a break from its predecessor, rear-wheel drive and 4×4 Rangers were fitted with different grille designs, with a six-hole design for 2WD models; 4×4 models were given a single-slot design.
 For 1995, all Rangers adopted a four-hole grille.

 Trim

 The second-generation Ranger largely carried over the trim lines from its predecessor.
 The base Ranger S (meant largely for fleets) was discontinued, with the XL becoming the standard Ranger trim.
 Alongside the standard XL was the XL Sport, Splash, XLT, and STX.
-For 1995, the STX trim became exclusive to 4x4 Rangers.
+For 1995, the STX trim became exclusive to 4×4 Rangers.